 The Royal Pavilion

-We made our way back into the centre to the pavilion.
+Then make your way back into the centre to the pavilion.
 The Royal Pavilion is one of Brighton’s top tourist attractions, and you certainly can’t miss the striking building in the middle of the city.
 It looks more like an Indian palace than something you’d find in a British seaside town!
 Even if you don’t go inside, then make sure you take a walk around the gardens and admire the architecture from the outside.
 However, if you can, I definitely recommend going in.
 It was actually my first time in our recent Brighton getaway, and the décor is incredible.
-You also get given an overview into the history of the property, which has been used at different times as a palace, hospital and a civic building.
+You also get given an overview of the history of the property, which has been used at different times as a palace, hospital and a civic building.

 Brighton Palace Pier

-Next stop was the iconic Brighton Pier.
+The next stop is the iconic Brighton Pier.
 This is a must-do Brighton attraction, and something quintessentially British.
 Whether you lose a few hours on the 2p machines, ride the rollercoaster or just relax in the deck chairs, it’s worth allocating some time in your Brighton weekend to the Palace Pier.

 Lunch – Fish & Chips on Brighton Palace Pier

-Our final destination before heading home was Blaker Street.
+The final destination on this Brighton itinerary is Blaker Street.
 Not so much of a Brighton tourist attraction, but certainly an Instagrammable spot!
 A street full of colourful houses with views of the sea.